lezhang-thu/self-critical.extracted/README.md

 ### Prepare for self-critical

-When traing using self-critical, you should first preprocess the dataset and get the cache for calculating cider score.
+When training using self-critical, you should first preprocess the dataset and get the cache for calculating cider score.

 ```bash